Name: 'Monument to the Revolution' (Спомен-парк Револуције)

 Roughly a month later on October 11th, 1944, Leskovac was freed for the final time from the control of the German 7th SS Mountain Division by the Partisan Army's 15th Serbian Brigade during 'Operation Niš', which was accomplished with assistance form the Soviet Red Army and Allied Bulgarian forces.

-In 1964, national and regional government/veteran groups in Serbia organized plans for a commemorative spomenik complex to be built in a the forested area of Hisar Hill to honor the many civilians who had been executed there.
+In 1964, national and regional government/veteran groups in Serbia organized plans for a commemorative spomenik complex to be built in a forested area of Hisar Hill to honor the many civilians who had been executed there.
 The commission for this project was awarded to famed Serbian designer Bogdan Bogdanović.
-After seven years of planning and construction, the memorial was finally unveiled to the public on July 4th, 1971, a date meant to commemorate 30 years since the popular armed uprising against occupation during WWII.
-Inaugural words at this ceremony were presented by former-Prime Minster of Yugoslavia Petar Stambolić, along with an impassioned speeches given by famed Serbian actors Mira Stupica (Мира Ступица), Marija Crnobori (Марија Црнобори) (Photo 4) and Jovan Milićević (Јован Милићевић).
-The choice of this date was significant as it commemorated exactly 40 years since the Serbian uprising against Axis occupation.
-The primary element of the spomenik complex, officially called 'Memorial Park', is a central hourglass-shaped monument, often referred to as the 'Goddess of Victory' but originally named 'Forest Goddesss' (Šumska boginja) by Bogdanović.
-The sculpture, roughly 12m tall, is made of stone blocks which are topped with a sizable bronze 'head-dress' ornament.
-Originally, this 'head-dress' had four earring-like flourishes dangling down from it, but they were either stolen or destroyed at some point during the 1980s.
-In front of the 'Goddess' sculpture is a small sunken amphitheatre, while around that are arranged 34 large engraved stone blocks (reminiscent of the ancient stećak stones), ranging from 1m to 2.5m tall, with 14 of them engraved with the names folk heroes from the local area.
+However, it was several years before Bogdanović began construction on the monument, not only because he was committed to other Yugoslav monument projects during the late 1960s (such as those at Jasenovac, Mostar and Mitrovica), but also because he spent several years refining the design of the monument from his original concept drawings.
+As Bogdanović's early architectural drawings illustrate (which can be examined at THIS link via 'Arhiva Moderizma'), his initial ideas for the monument differ greatly from what ended up being the finished product.
+By 1969 Bogdanović had begun construction on the Leskovac monument project, with it finally being unveiled to the public on July 4th, 1971, a date meant to commemorate 30 years since the popular armed uprising against occupation during WWII.
+Inaugural words at this ceremony were presented by former-Prime Minster of Yugoslavia Petar Stambolić, along with an impassioned speech given by famed Serbian actors Mira Stupica (Мира Ступица), Marija Crnobori (Марија Црнобори) (Photo 4) and Jovan Milićević (Јован Милићевић).
+The unveiling event (Photo 5) and its choice of date were significant as it commemorated exactly 40 years since the Serbian uprising against Axis occupation.

 Photo 4: Marija Crnobori